 - The back of the helmet should feature a permanent “DOT” sticker that signifies the helmet meets federal safety standards.

-- The interior of the helmet should include a manufacturer’s label that lists the “name or identification, precise model, size, date of manufacture, type of shell and liner construction materials and an instruction label for cleaning and care of the helmet.”
+- The helmet’s interior should include a manufacturer’s label that lists the “name or identification, precise model, size, date of manufacture, type of shell and liner construction materials, and an instruction label for cleaning and care of the helmet.”

-North Carolina General Statutes § 20-140.4(c) states that a fine of $25.50 plus court costs will be assessed to anyone in violation of the helmet law.
-Although this might not seem like a substantial enough penalty to make a difference, studies show that universal helmet laws do reduce the incidence of serious injuries (especially traumatic brain injuries) and fatalities in motorcycle accidents.
+North Carolina General Statutes § 20-140.4(c) states anyone who violates the helmet law is subject to a fine.
+Although this might not seem like a substantial enough penalty to make a difference, studies show that universal helmet laws reduce the incidence of serious injuries (especially traumatic brain injuries) and fatalities in motorcycle accidents.

-It is important not to assume that you don’t have a motorcycle accident claim if you weren’t wearing a helmet.
-Not wearing a helmet could result in a ticket and worsening of injuries in the motorcycle accident, but the lack of a motorcycle helmet does not contribute to the collision itself.
+It is important not to assume you don’t have a motorcycle accident claim if you weren’t wearing a helmet.
+While not wearing a helmet could result in a ticket and worsening injuries in a motorcycle accident, your lack of a motorcycle helmet did not cause the collision itself.

 Every motorcycle accident claim is unique.
-Some cases may be resolved within a few months, while others can take a year or more to come to a conclusion.
+Some cases may be resolved within a few months, while others can take a year or more to conclude.

-What is crucial to know after a motorcycle accident is how long you have to make a claim.
-The statute of limitations for a personal injury claim (including those involving motorcycle accidents) is 3 years (see North Carolina General Statutes § 1-52).
+What is crucial to know after a motorcycle accident is how long you have to file a lawsuit.
+The statute of limitations for a personal injury lawsuit (including those involving motorcycle accidents) is three years (see North Carolina General Statutes § 1-52).
 Failure to file a lawsuit within this time limit will likely result in your case being barred, leaving you with no recourse to seek compensation.

-It is crucial to start working with a Raleigh motorcycle accident lawyer as soon as possible.
-Our attorneys can protect your legal rights, move negotiations with the insurance company forward, and determine when and if it is time to file a lawsuit.
+Our Raleigh motorcycle accident lawyers can protect your legal rights, move negotiations with the insurance company forward, and determine when and if it is time to file a lawsuit.

 Motorcycle accidents can take an enormous physical toll on the rider.
-Serious injuries are common and some motorcyclists even sustain permanent disability as a result of the crash.
+Severe injuries are common; some motorcyclists even sustain permanent disabilities due to the crash.

-The physical effects of a motorcycle accident are fairly well-known.
-However, the mental and emotional impact of a serious wreck is not often discussed.
+The physical effects of a motorcycle accident are pretty well-known.
+However, the mental and emotional impact is not often discussed.
 Severely injured riders are likely to suffer from anxiety, depression, and even post-traumatic stress disorder (PTSD).

 PTSD is characterized by intrusive, recurring thoughts of a traumatic experience (such as a motorcycle accident).
-Symptoms of the condition commonly include:
+Symptoms commonly include:

 - Flashbacks of the traumatic event

-- Distressing dreams in which the patient “relives” the experience
+- Distressing dreams in which the person “relives” the experience

 - “Triggers” associated with the event (e.g., feelings of fear when thinking about riding a motorcycle)